 3.1 Overview

 The ILC Positron Source generates the positron beam.
 The production scheme uses the electron main linac beam passing through a long helical undulator to generate a multi-MeV photon drive beam which then impinges onto a thin metal target to generate positrons in electromagnetic showers.
 The positrons are captured, accelerated, separated from the shower constituents and un-used drive beam photons and transported to the Damping Rings.
 The baseline design is for 30% polarized positrons.
-There are spin rotators before injection into the damping rings to preserve the polarization and there is also sufficient beamline space to allow for an upgrade to a polarization of ~60%.
+There are spin rotators before injection into the damping rings to preserve the polarization and there is also sufficient beamline space to allow for an upgrade to a polarization of ~60%.(citations)

 The positron source performs several critical functions: